shyamalpunekar/and-doctor-lookup-gestures/README.md

 ## Setup/Installation Requirements
 * Open Android Studio
 * Run MainActivity to launch the application
+* Firebase user authentication
+* saving and retrieving data to Firebase
-* Use the application to see list of doctors in your city by entering zip code in the form.
+* Use the application to see list of doctors in your city by entering name in the form.

 ## Specifications